Supmanzz555/Data_Copilot/README.md

 - Data quality tests

 ### 2. **Retrieval Layer**
-- Vector store using pgvector
+- Vector store using [pgvector](https://github.com/pgvector/pgvector?tab=readme-ov-file#docker) (which is best if you use docker image version)

 - Knowledge base with 9 markdown documents
 - Semantic search capabilities